ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 #

-Alike the before described scale of impementation (Figure 3) the ReservoirlevelTwos reservoirs are a optional feature (Figure 4).
-It consists out of ReservoirlevelTwovectors.
+Alike the before described scale of implementation (Figure 3) the ReservoirlevelTwos reservoirs are a optional feature (Figure 4).
+It consists out of ReservoirlevelOne vectors.
 If the choosen to include, 2 Collectors will be added additionally.
-Analogous to Grethe beofre described level the first Collector will reach down into the Clusterlevel and summarize all runoff and Raintank overflow as input into the Stormwaterreservoir or collect all Greywater (produced by buildings and overflowing from Greywatertanks) as inflow for a Greywaterreservoir.
+Analogous to the before described level the first Collector will reach down into the Clusterlevel and summarize all runoff and Raintank overflow as input into the Stormwaterreservoir or collect all Greywater (produced by buildings and overflowing from Greywatertanks) as inflow for a Greywaterreservoir.
 Whilst the other Collector collects all additional demand from either the Clusterlevels or Reservoirs from the Res.levelOne.

 #